Colonial Latin America, Iberian Atlantic World

 Office: Watson Hall 227

 Nancy E. van Deusen teaches colonial Andean, Latin American, and Atlantic World history.
-She specializes in the histories of slavery in colonial Latin America, and gender relations and female Catholic spirituality in colonial Peru.
-Recently she completed a book manuscript about indigenous slaves who pressed for their freedom in the Spanish courts between 1530 and 1585.
+She specializes in the histories of slavery in the early modern Iberian world, and gender relations and female Catholic spirituality in colonial Peru.
+Her most recent book, Global Indios (Duke University Press, 2015), examines slaves labeled as indios who pressed for their freedom in Spanish courts in the sixteenth century.
+She is currently completing another book, Spiritual Pathways, about distinct expressions of female spirituality in seventeenth-century Peru, and beginning a new project on indigenous slavery in sixteenth-century Spanish and Portuguese America entitled, "The Disappearance of the Past."

 HIST 285 "Colonial Latin America: 1492 to 1850" (lecture)